Year of entry 2024

 This pre-sessional course is designed with a progression route to your degree programme and you’ll learn academic English in the context of your subject area.
 To find out more, read Language for Engineering (6 weeks) and Language for Science: Engineering (10 weeks).

-If you need to study for longer than 10 weeks, read more about our postgraduate pre-sessional English course.
+You can also study pre-sessionals for longer periods – read about our postgraduate pre-sessional English courses.

 How to apply

-If you're unsure about the application process, contact the admissions team for help.
+If you're still unsure about the application process, contact the admissions team for help.